The United Voice of the Hardwood Industry

 Welcome to the Second Session of the 118th Congress.

-U.S. House of Representatives - Schedule for the week of April 22, 2024
+U.S. House of Representatives - Schedule for the week of July 9, 2024

-• The House is out this week.
+• The House is in this week.

-U.S. Senate - Schedule for the week of April 22, 2024
+U.S. Senate - Schedule for the week of July 9, 2024

-• The Senate convenes this week.
+• The Senate is in session this week.

-DC "Cheat Sheet"- Thursday, April 18, 2024 Edition
+DC "Cheat Sheet"- Tuesday, July 2, 2024 Edition

 Image